Further Git and GitHub for Effective Collaboration

 • Reset: You have made a mistake and want to keep the commit history tidy for the benefit of collaborators

-• Stash: You want to do something else – e.g. checkout someone else’s branch – without losing your current work
+• Stash: You want to do something else – e.g. switch to someone else’s branch – without losing your current work

 • Rebase: Someone else has updated the main branch while you’ve been working and need to bring those changes to your branch